 I’m Erik Coplin, Master Technician and owner of EDC Professional Home Inspections.
-As one of only 10 certified Master Home Inspectors in Florida, I have not only met the strict requirements needed for a certification, I have completed more than 1,000 inspections to receive the title “Master Technician” by my peers.
+As a certified Master Home Inspector, I have not only met the strict requirements needed for a certification, I have completed more than 1,000 inspections to receive the title “Master Technician” by my peers.
 This is also my full-time job, which means that I devote most of my daily working hours to inspecting homes and perfecting my trade.

 My top priority is to perform the most thorough and accurate inspection possible, so that you can make informed decisions throughout your homebuying process.